SeppHansen/SLSS-CANAnalyser/README.md

 # SLSS-CANAnalyser (english)
-SLSS CANAnalyser is a for use with Microsoft Windows designed CAN-Bus-Analysis-Software to show, record and evaluate CAN-Bus signals and data.
-For the connection with an CAN-Bus System, SLSS CANAnalyser uses one or more Arduino Micro-Controller with installed MCP2515-CAN Boards.
-One of the main intents behind SLSS CANAnalyser was to create a software solution for CAN analysis without the usage of professional equipment.
+SLSS CANAnalyser is a Microsoft Windows based CAN bus analysis software to show, record and evaluate CAN-Bus signals and data.
+For the connection with an CAN bus system, SLSS CANAnalyser use one or more Arduino micro controller boards with installed MCP2515 CAN extension.
+One of the main intents behind SLSS CANAnalyser was to build a software solution for CAN analysis without the usage of professional and mostly expensive equipment.

-Note:The GUI of this software is completely in german, an english version will be released when the developement is completely done, or  the demand of an english version is huge.
+<b>Note:</b> The GUI of this software is completely in german, an english version will be released when the development is completely done, or the demand of an english version is huge.

-For further informations, please go to [langer-sebastian.de/SLSS-CANAnalyser](https://www.langer-sebastian.de/slss-cananalyser/)
+For further information, please go to [langer-sebastian.de/SLSS-CANAnalyser](https://www.langer-sebastian.de/slss-cananalyser/)

 ## Features

-- Visualize incoming CAN-data
+- visualize incoming CAN-data
-- Record incomming CAN-data
+- record incoming CAN-data
-- Set filters to hide undesirable / not needed CAN-IDs (also possible for recording)
+- set filters to hide undesirable / not needed CAN-IDs (also possible for recording)
-- Export visualized and recorded CAN-data to Excel-file
+- export visualized and recorded CAN-data to Excel-file
-- Save and load recordings to files in SLSS CANAnalyser format
+- save and load recordings to files in SLSS CANAnalyser format
-- Automatically search for adjustable bit or byte changings in one or all incoming CAN-Ids
+- automatically search for adjustable bit or byte changes in one or all incoming CAN-ids
-- Publish changings in separate resultlist (also load- and saveable)
+- publish changes in separate result lists (also load- and savable)
-- Create, open, edit and save CAN-DBC files (only incoming-data supported on version 1.0.0.0)
+- create, open, edit and save CAN-DBC files (only incoming-data supported on version 1.0.0.0)
-- Show DBC-data values on an extra tab called DBC-Signalliste
+- show DBC-data values on an extra tab called "DBC-Signalliste"
-- Save and load complete projects (all settings and DBC-data will be stored) for fast switch of different projects **from Version 1.0.0.1**
+- save and load complete projects (all settings and DBC-data will be stored) for fast switch of different projects

+**from Version 1.0.2.0**
+    - correct display of CAN messages shorter than 8 bytes
+    - version check of actual flashed µC code

+**from Version 1.0.0.1**
-    - Integrated module to evaluate ASCII-based textmessages sended via CAN-Bus
+    - integrate module to evaluate ASCII-based text messages send via CAN bus
-    - Implementation of SLSS CANData Viewer for loading, showing and evaluating recorded or stored CAN messages
+    - implementation of "SLSS CANData Viewer" for loading, showing and evaluating recorded or stored CAN messages
-    - Transmitting single or multiple CAN messages
+    - transmitting single or multiple CAN messages

 ## Installation

 ### Micro-Controller
-- Download SLSS CANAnalyser Software for Windows and the codefile for the Arduino based Micro-Controller
+1. Download SLSS CANAnalyser Software for Windows and the code file for the Arduino based microcontroller
-- Choose the right oscillator-frequency for your CAN-Board by set / comment out the right values on top of the code (8MHz or 16Mhz)
+2. choose the correct oscillator-frequency of your CAN board by selecting the right file of microcontroller code (8MHz or 16Mhz)
-- [optional] Configure device-ID in Arduino Code to distinguish multiple connected boards
+3. [optional] configure device-ID in Arduino Code to distinguish multiple connected boards
-- Upload the Arduino Code to your Arduino Board (the installation of the MCP-CAN library is necessary)
+4. upload the Arduino Code to your Arduino Board (the installation of the MCP-CAN library is necessary)

 ### SLSS CANAnalyser for Windows
-- Install SLSS CANAnalyser for Windows on your Windows Computer
+1. install SLSS CANAnalyser for Windows on your Windows Computer
-- Start SLSS CANAnalyer and select the com-port the Arduino Micro-Controllerboard is connected to (note: please close Arduino serial terminal if still opened, otherwise SLSS CANAnalyser could not create an connection to the board!)
+2. start SLSS CANAnalyer and select the com-port your Arduino microcontroller board is connected to <br><font color="red"><b>Notice:</b></font> Please close Arduino serial terminal if still opened, otherwise SLSS CANAnalyser could not create a connection to the board!
-- Set CAN-Bus data-rate and click "verbinden" to establish connection
+3. set CAN-Bus data rate and click "verbinden" to establish connection
-- If you don't know to which com-port your Micro-Controllerboard is connected to, use the modul-search function to automatically search for all connected modules. (click on "Modulsuche" button)
+4. if you don't know the com port your microController board is connected to, use the modul search function by clicking on "Modulsuche" to automatically search for all connected modules.

 - If connection was sucessfully established, you should see all incomming CAN data in the first tab underneath the control-buttons, named "Aktuell eingehende CAN-Daten"

 For more informations see the users manual (04.03.2021 - in creation / not available).